ryandeming/EpicSevenSelectedSummonReroller/readme.md

 This program is designed to be run with bluestacks at the 1600x900 resolution.
 It may not work with other programs or resolutions.

-When downloading bluestacks it would be very helpful for me if you would use my affiliate link: https://epic7db.com/bluestacks.
+When downloading bluestacks it would be very helpful for me if you would use my affiliate link: [Download BlueStacks](https://epic7db.com/bluestacks).
 When downloading, it will prompt you to install a different game.
 If you install it, I get a small commission.
 This is not necessary to use the program, but it is appreciated.

+This program will NOT work with the official desktop client as external clicks are not recorded on there.

 ## Prerequisites